brandur/sorg/content/fragments-drafts/caffeine.md

 drinks that I've taken a liking to in recent years.

-Until then, I'd been drinking the equivalent of four or five cups a day worth of coffee.
-Apparently I was drinking _so much_ of it that its benefits like improved alertness and reduction of fatigue just weren't working very well anymore.
+Until then, I'd been drinking the equivalent of four or five cups worth of coffee a day.
+Apparently, I was drinking _so much_ of it that its benefits like improved alertness and reduction of fatigue just weren't working very well anymore.

-Unfortunately for me, its _negative_ effects were still exercising their full power.
-I'd occasionally experience a midday crash.
+Unfortunately for me, its _negative_ effects were still having their full effect on me.
+I'd occasionally experience midday crashes or have trouble concentrating.
 Worse yet, I'm an anxious person as it is, and caffeine seemed to further exacerbating that facet, in the worst cases even adding a physical component to the problem in the form of jitters.

 For me personally, quitting caffeine had no obvious downsides, and some immediately noticeable improvements